BY EMMALY WIEDERHOLT; ILLUSTRATION BY LIZ BRENT-MALDONADO

 What is your preferred term for the field?

+Sometimes the press will call me “differently abled.”
+The correct way to say it is to call it a disability.
 I call myself a one-legged tap dancer or a one-legged song-and-dance man.
-I’m not crazy about “differently abled.”
 I prefer “dancer/actor/performer with a disability” or “dancer with one leg.”

 In your perspective, is the field improving with time?